 The Eighty Years’ War is also known as the Dutch War of Independence.
-It stretched from 1568 to 1648, as the new Dutch Republic struggled to be free of its Spanish masters.
-These eighty years are a crucial part of Dutch history, so we’re here to explain what went on during this war, and why it took so extraordinarily long to end.
+It stretched from 1568 to 1648 as the new Dutch Republic struggled to free itself from its Spanish masters.
+These eighty years are a crucial part of Dutch history, so we’re here to explain what happened during this war and why it took so extraordinarily long to end.

 How did the Eighty Years’ War begin?
 The Spanish in the Netherlands.

 The Spanish never really invaded the Netherlands: there was no exciting moment of conquest.
 Through royal marriage, political arrangements, and the sheer lack of nationhood in the 15th and 16th centuries, what we know as the Netherlands today slowly came under the control of the Spanish Empire.
 That was fine for a while, but people became discontent with the Empire for a multitude of reasons in the 16th century.

 One reason was religion: in 1555, Philip II took over from his father as sovereign of the Habsburg Netherlands.
 He was not as liberal about religion as his father and began to actively prosecute Protestants for heresy.
 Naturally enough, Dutchies didn’t receive this particularly well.
 Noblemen from the Netherlands put together a petition to stop prosecutions, but Philip denied it.

 Following some minor rebellions, Philip instituted the Council of Troubles, which arrested 9,000 people and executed 1,000.
 These people included high-ranking members of Dutch society.
 Others, like William of Orange, fled abroad to avoid prosecution.